 AUGUST 3, 2017

-Faster, customizable, end-to-end predictive analytics solutions – that is the main purpose behind PDX, Predictronics’ innovative software platform for collecting and analyzing industrial big data.
+A faster, customizable, end-to-end predictive analytics solution – that is the main purpose behind PDX, Predictronics’ innovative software platform for collecting and analyzing industrial big data.

 Launched Aug.
 1, the platform includes data acquisition, model-building and asset-monitoring components that use data to reduce unplanned downtime and increase productivity and product quality.